engrsaa/wordcounter/README.md

 # wordcounter
-code counts words of user given paragraph
+code counts words and characters of user given paragraph